 While the emotions swirled in me, to be honest, I smiled a little.

 I am the same age as Kobe Bryant.
 We graduated high school the same summer.
 When I went off to college for my first Fall quarter, he went off to training camp to start his rookie campaign with the Lakers.
 Twenty years is a long time.
 I have earned a degree and had several jobs in that span.
-Kobe has had one: Guard/Forward, Los Angeles Lakers.
+Kobe has had one: Shooting Guard, Los Angeles Lakers.

 Kobe is one of the greatest players I have ever seen play basketball.
 I grew up in the era before league pass, before internet streaming, before ESPN was really even a thing people cared about.
 With that, my memory of how things were can be, well, a bit foggy at times.
 But I do remember.
 I remember the showtime Lakers.
 I remember Bird’s Celtics, the Bad Boy Pistons, Dream’s Rockets, Stockton & Malone.
 I saw the rise and sustained brilliance of Michael Jordan.
 I have seen the entire careers of Kobe’s contemporaries and the greats who came after.